Breaking the Curse of Dimensionality: Diffusion Models Efficiently Learn Low-Dimensional Distributions: Introduction

-\paragraph{Organization.} In \Cref{sec:setup}, we introduce the preliminaries on diffusion models and some assumptions on the data and model.
-In \Cref{sec:results}, we present the main results of this paper.
+\paragraph{Organization.} In \Cref{sec:setup}, we introduce the preliminaries of diffusion models and state our assumptions regarding the data and model.
+In \Cref{sec:results}, we present the main results of this study.
+In \Cref{sec:prior-work}, we discuss how our results relate to the existing literature.
 In \Cref{sec:experiments}, we conduct numerical experiments to support our theory and demonstrate its practical implications.
 Finally, in \Cref{sec:conclusion}, we summarize our work and discuss potential directions for future research.
+All proofs are presented in the appendices.